-2.3 Direct detection of 129Xe NMR-based biosensors
+2.3 Direct detection of Xe NMR-based biosensors

-Figure 3 displays a comparison of one-scan 129 Xe NMR spectra of the same sample of cryptophanes dissolved at a concentration of 77 μ M in D_2O , at 11.7 and 1 Tesla (same NMR tube).
-The two spectra were recorded with different xenon batches, but acquired in the same experimental conditions.
+Figure 3 displays a comparison of one-scan $^{129}$ Xe NMR spectra of the same sample of cryptophanes dissolved at a concentration of 77 $\mu$ M in D2O, at 11.7 and 1 T (same NMR tube).
+The two spectra were recorded with different xenon batches but acquired in the same experimental conditions.

-Not surprisingly, the signal-to-noise ratio is better at 11.7 Tesla than at 1 T. For information purpose only, they were measured at 2500 and 1150, respectively, taking into account the signal of xenon free in water.
-Obviously if the xenon nuclear polarization should be similar for the two experiments as it directly derives from the optical pumping step, the signal-to-noise ratios are expected to be very different due to the detection part.
-Indeed, in classical NMR, it is the magnetic induction, proportional to the temporal derivative of the component of the magnetization perpendicular to the static magnetic field that is detected, and thus the Larmor frequency on the one side, and all geometrical and electronic parameters defining the sensitivity (coil geometry, useful volume, quality factor, tuning frequency, filter and digitization...) on the other side would have to be considered for comparing the signal-to-noise ratios to the theoretical values.
+Not surprisingly, the signal-to-noise ratio is better at 11.7 T than at 1 T. For information purposes only, they were measured at 2492 and 1142, respectively, taking into account the signal of free xenon in water.
+Obviously, if the xenon nuclear polarization should be similar for the two experiments as it directly derives from the optical pumping step, the signalto-noise ratios are expected to be very different due to the detection part.
+Indeed, in classical NMR, it is the magnetic induction proportional to the temporal derivative of the component of the magnetization perpendicular to the static magnetic field that is detected, and thus the Larmor frequency on the one hand and all geometrical and electronic parameters defining the sensitivity (coil geometry, useful volume, quality factor, tuning frequency, filter and digitization) on the other hand would have to be considered for comparing the signal-to-noise ratio.

 From Fig. 3, several remarks can be made.
-While at high field the 129Xe NMR spectrum displays one signal at 196 ppm corresponding to xenon free in water and two distinct signals at high field corresponding to caged xenon (Xe@1 at 52 ppm and Xe@2 at 42 ppm according to Huber et al. (2006)), at low static magnetic field one of the latter signals disappears or is hardly observable.
-The full-width at half-maximum of the Xe@1 signals were roughly measured to 44 Hz and 20 Hz at 11.7 and 1 Tesla, respectively.
-The presence of a narrow peak at 11.7 T and a very broad line at 1T for Xe@2 reveals the weakness of the direct detection approach, even if one uses a fast repetition 'frequency-selective pulse - detection' (Berthault et al., 2008).
-When the lines are so broad and the signal-to-noise so low, each of these acquisitions brings a lot of noise and the resulting signal is difficult to distinguish from the baseline.
+While at high field the $^{129}$ Xe NMR spectrum displays one signal at 196 ppm corresponding to free xenon in water and two distinct signals at high field corresponding to caged xenon (Xe@1 at 52 ppm and Xe@2 at 42 ppm according to Huber et al., 2006), at low static magnetic field one of the latter signals disappears or is hardly observable.
+The full-width at half-maximum of the Xe@1 signals was roughly measured to 44 and 20 Hz at 11.7 and 1 T, respectively.
+The presence of a narrow peak at 11.7 T and a very broad line at 1 T for Xe@2 reveals the weakness of the direct detection approach, even if one uses a fast repetition "frequency-selective pulse - detection" (Berthault et al., 2008).
+When the lines are so broad and the signal to noise so low, each of these acquisitions brings a lot of noise, and the resulting signal is difficult to distinguish from the baseline.